-Gulls are the most commonly seen wildlife on the East Coast Trail, you are likely to spot at least one of these three types on any hike:
+Gulls are the most commonly seen wildlife on the East Coast Trail, you are likely to spot at least 1 of these 3 types on any hike:

-The Herring Gull is the most vocal of the three, it is quick to complain when you approach a nest site, even when that nest site is hidden from view and far below the trail.
-As a result, a coastal hike in June is usually accompanied by one of these gulls, because it is keeping an eye on you.
+The herring gull is the most vocal of the three, it is quick to complain when you approach a nest site, even when that nest site is hidden from view and far below the trail, and your approach is unintentional.
+As a result, a coastal hike in June is usually accompanied by one of these gulls, just because it’s keeping an eye on you.

-The Great Black-backed Gull is bigger than the Herring Gull, but less numerous.
-As is usually the case with bigger birds, they are more suspicious of hikers than the little guys.
+The great black-backed gull is bigger than the herring gull, but less numerous.
+As is usually the case with bigger birds, they are more suspicious of hikers than the little guys are.

 At a glance, the kittiwake may look similar to the herring gull, but it is much smaller.
 Black legs and eyes set it apart too, and its beak is a paler yellow.
 These small gulls are more ‘wild’ than the others, as they do not venture into town to hang out at drive-thru restaurants.
 This individual is carrying nesting material to the colony at Church Cove.